 The KGL needs no introduction as it is one of the most mesmerizing and famous treks in the vicinity of Sri Nagar.
 The trek is well known among the trekkers & backpacker community of India resulting more than 5000+ trekkers hikes this trek every year.

 The Kashmir Great Alpine Lakes Trek involves passing through a multitude of high altitude alpine lakes of Kashmir, the magnificent early morning view of the mountains and landscapes, lakeside camping and an encounter with the flora and fauna of the northwestern Himalayas.
 There’s also a breathtaking ancient 8th-century temple belongs to Lord Shiva at the edge of the alpine forest at Naranag.

 This KGL trek starts at Sonamarg but it can be done the other way round from Naranag too.
 If you’re the first timer then I would t advice if you can spend a night at Sonamarg on the meadows at Sutkadi before starting the trek for necessary acclimatization and completing arrangements for porters, mules, or purchasing provisions that you may have missed or you can read this Checklist For Backpacking and Hiking for everything you might need.
 You will also need a permit for this trek which can be obtained from J&K Tourism Sri Nagar & Leh both.

-This trek is a real treat in the woods and meadows of Kashmir and has no mobile network right from day 1 to the last day.
-You will be seeing the mountains covered dense fog, white layers of snow, small snow patches and icebergs floating on the lake’s turquoise surface.
-The green grassy shores with wildflowers make the lake more beautiful.
+This trek is a must do trek if you want to experience the serenity of the region.
+A treat for all the nature, woods and meadows lovers.
+You won’t be getting any mobile network but I assure you will get a better connection with nature from day 1 to the last day.
+You will be seeing the giant mountains covered with dense fog, melting white layers of snow, snow patches on the top of the mountains and icebergs floating on the lake’s turquoise surface.
+The green grassy shores with wildflowers make the lake more picturesque.

 My Trek Itinerary